Key Takeaways

 - Carbon sequestration -- shade trees capture atmospheric carbon, partially offsetting the farm's emissions

 Our farms integrate coffee with aguacate (avocado) and limon (lemon) as productive shade species -- generating additional revenue while providing ecological services.
+This connects directly to our climate management strategy.
+The shade trees moderate temperatures for the coffee, produce fruit for sale, and build soil organic matter.
+It is sustainability that makes economic sense, not sustainability as a cost center.

 Economic Sustainability: The Real Foundation